rafaelsf80/spanner-java-client/README.md

 ```

-In addition to read-only transactions, Cloud Spanner offers locking read-write transactions.
+In addition to read-only transactions, Cloud Spanner offers locking **read-write transactions**.
 This type of transaction is the only transaction type that supports writing data into Cloud Spanner.
 These transactions rely on pessimistic locking and, if necessary, two-phase commit.
 Locking read-write transactions may abort, requiring the application to retry:

 ```java
 	dbClient.readWriteTransaction().run(